dwhiffing/fury/content/aar/nf/nf1_jr/body.md

 Post 1

-I have been playing this scenario in Command every spare moment I can steal lately, and I thought I’d do an AAR for it (my first ever\!).
+I have been playing this scenario in Command every spare moment I can steal lately, and I thought I’d do an AAR for it (my first ever!).
 This is the first in a whole series of scenarios that I plan to play, so probably more AAR’s forthcoming.